 The type and style of the blade is very important for choosing the right fishing knife for your needs.

-For filleting knives, they need to be razor-sharp, flexible, and with a curved, tapered edge that will help in cleaning the fish and slicing through skin and bone.
+For filleting knives, they need to be a razor-sharp, flexible blade; with a curved, tapered edge that will help in cleaning the fish and slicing through skin and bone.

 For bait knives, you should be looking for blades with sharp, serrated edges and the inclusion of a cutting hook.